drakkan/sftpgo/README.md

 Flags:
   -C, --advertise-credentials   If the service is advertised via multicast DNS this flag allows to put username/password inside the advertised TXT record
-  -S, --advertise-service       Advertise SFTP/SCP service using multicast DNS (default true) -d, --directory string        Path to the directory to serve.
+  -S, --advertise-service       Advertise SFTP service using multicast DNS (default true) -d, --directory string        Path to the directory to serve.
 This can be an absolute path or a path relative to the current directory (default ".")
   -h, --help                    help for portable
   -l, --log-file-path string    Leave empty to disable logging